Get All Weeks Software Development Processes and Methodologies Quiz Answers

 Q2.
 Which of the following are non-functional requirements:

-- External requirements imposed by external organization, like using a specific development style, are non-functional requirements.
+External requirements imposed by external organizations, like using a specific development style, are non-functional.

 Quiz 5: WRSPM Quiz